Bitless bridle: Jumping cavesson

 The jumping cavesson, or jumping hackamore, seen in English riding, is a heavy noseband made of a cable covered with leather.
 It differs slightly from a sidepull in that the reins attach farther back, on either side of the jaw, rather than at the cheeks.
-It allows greater control of speed, but has less lateral control than a sidepull.
+It allows greater control of speed, but has less lateral direction than a sidepull.
 A related piece of equipment, called the longeing cavesson or lungeing cavesson, is not used for riding, but rather for longeing (US) (lungeing (UK)), long-lining the horse from the ground, and vaulting.
 It consists of a heavy noseband with rings at the top and cheeks, held on by a sturdy headstall that will not slip when pressure from the line is applied.
 Both designs have antecedents in the classic cavesson utilized by European masters such as William Cavendish, and can be dated to the 17th century, and probably earlier.

 Cross-under family

 Evidence of the concept of creating leverage by crossing the reins under a horse's jaw dates back just over 100 years.
-A bitted bridle with a cross-under design was patented by an individual with the surname McCleod in 1894.
-The first record of a cross-under bitless design that utilized nose, jaw, cheek and poll pressure, dates to the 1950s, about the same time that patents for the mechanical hackamore began to proliferate.
+A bitted bridle with a cross-under design was patented by an individual with the surname McCleod in 1894 The first record of a cross-under bitless design that utilized nose, jaw, cheek and poll pressure, dates to the 1950s, about the same time that patents for the mechanical hackamore began to proliferate.
 It was developed by an individual with the last name of Grimsley, allegedly designed for a group of rodeo bulldoggers in New Jersey.
 In 1980, the crossunder principle was part of a design by an individual named Woodruff, who obtained a patent for a halter.
 The first cross-under bitless bridle that utilized jaw and poll pressure that was patented and filed with the U.S. Patent Office was a 1988 design credited to Edward Allan Buck.
 The "Dr. Cook bitless bridle" arises from the 1988 design, and the Cook design was patented in the United States in 2001.
 Another version of the cross-under jaw/poll pressure bitless bridle is called the Spirit Bridle.

 The disadvantages of these designs are the long way the rein has to travel to apply pressure and the slow release, as the reins are guided through rings on the side and go back from there to the rider's hand.
 Even if the rider lets go of the reins quickly, the reins slide back slowly.
 The pressure on the cheek can also cause the horse to tilt its head to escape it.